ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {: pre}

    If a Jenkins file exists in the root or specified context directory of the source repository when creating a new application, {{site.data.keyword.openshiftshort}} generates a `pipeline` build strategy.
-Otherwise, it generates a `source` build strategy.You can always override the build strategy by setting the `--strategy` flag.
+Otherwise, it generates a `source` build strategy.
+You can always override the build strategy by setting the `--strategy` flag.
    {: tip}

-2. To check the builder container image creation and pushing to the Internal {{site.data.keyword.openshiftshort}} Container Registry (OCR), run the command below.
+2. To check the builder container image creation and pushing to the internal {{site.data.keyword.openshiftshort}} Container Registry (OCR), run the command below.
    ```sh
    oc logs -f buildconfig/$MYPROJECT
    ```